-- (a) Appellant means a party taking an appeal to an appellate court. - (b) Appellate court means the courts of appeals, the Court of Criminal Appeals, and the Supreme Court. - (c) Appellee means a party adverse to an appellant. - (d) Applicant means a person seeking relief by a habeas corpus in a criminal case; - (e) Convenience fee means a fee charged in connection with electronic filing that is in addition to regular filing fees.
-[A convenience fee charged by an appellate court will be considered as a court cost.]
+- (a) Appellant means a party taking an appeal to an appellate court. - (b) Appellate court means the courts of appeals, the Court of Criminal Appeals, and the Supreme Court. - (c) Appellee means a party adverse to an appellant. - (d) Applicant means a person seeking relief by a habeas corpus in a criminal case; - (e) Petitioner means a party petitioning the Supreme Court or the Court of Criminal Appeals for review. - (f) Relator means a person seeking relief in an original proceeding in an appellate court other than by habeas corpus in a criminal case. - (g) Reporter or court reporter means the court reporter or court recorder. - (h) Respondent means: - (1) a party adverse to a petitioner in the Supreme Court or the Court of Criminal Appeals; or - (2) a party against whom relief is sought in an original proceeding in an appellate court.